 Let op!
 Internet Explorer wordt niet meer ondersteund.
 Hierdoor kan de website mogelijk niet goed functioneren, gebruik een alternatieve browser om optimaal gebruik te maken van deze website.
 Klik hier om een alternatieve browser te downloaden.

-TIOBE Index for January 2025
+TIOBE Index for March 2025

 Author: